 Small details, very simple, very logical but constantly over looked.

-It’s not difficult for others to adopt so forward this post to any company you find shipping out plastic free products in plastic polytopes and plastic bubble wrap envelopes!
+It’s not difficult for others to adopt.
+Why not forward this post to any company you find shipping out plastic free products in plastic polytopes and plastic bubble wrap envelopes!